Jim-JMCD/TestFilesCreate/README.md

     od -a <file name>  | cut -b 9- | tr " " \\n | egrep -v "^$" | sort | uniq -c
     OR
     sed 's/\(.\)/\1\n/g' <file name> | sort | uniq -c

 _Output_
 * Column 1 : Character count
 * Column 2 : Character being counted.
-This column should only contain a single charcter, if not then file contents is binary data.
+NOTE : This column should only contain a single charcter, _if more than one character then file contents is binary data_.

 ___Validate printable character pool count:___

+Example: confirms that a complexity of 17 given by __-P 17__ contains a pool of 17 different characters.

     od -a <file name>  | cut -b 9- | tr " " \\n | egrep -v "^$" | sort | uniq -c | wc -l
     OR